News

 • New QEII Hospital

-This is to help maximise the number of appointments we can offer to patients, minimise queues and continue to maintain social distancing in waiting areas.
+This is to help maximise the number of appointments they can offer to patients, minimise queues and continue to maintain social distancing in waiting areas.
+You can only walk-in for a blood test if it is marked as Urgent.

 How do I book my appointment?

-What information to do I need to book my appointment?
+What information do I need to book my appointment?

 You will need your: